Social Innovation in Health Initiative

 Prof. DON P. MATHANGA (SIHI Malawi Director)

 Don is a medical doctor and epidemiologist with broad research interests in infectious diseases.
-He is an Associate Professor in Public Health at the College of Medicine University of Malawi.
+He is an Associate Professor in Public Health at the University of Health Sciences.
 He is also Director at the Malaria Alert Center, a regional resource center specializing in building capacity, through research, for scaling up effective health interventions.

 - We have conducted 3 national crowdsourcing contests to identify locally developed and implemented health solutions to Malawi’s key health challenges.
 This initiative has identified 80 Malawian innovators projects and 20 innovations shortlisted as high-value social innovations, all reviewed by our expert review panel.

 - We supported 8 research projects including 6 case studies and thematic research study.
 The case studies have been conducted and 4 have an innovation focus on primary healthcare.
 These cases are led by 5 cross sectoral and multidisciplinary partnerships, for profit organization and a social hybrid enterprise.
 All case studies are available for free download at: www.socialinnovationinhealth.org/case-studies.

 - We have awarded 3 student research grants.
 To build greater capacity for research in social innovation in health, we have been supporting students at the School of Public Health at the University of Health Sciences.
 In 2018-19, 3 research grants have been awarded to the value of $1,250 each.
 Studies conducted include a focus on community-based health insurance and disabilities.
 Grantees receive support and mentorship from senior public health researchers.

 - In 2018 and 2019 we hosted gatherings with all shortlisted innovators to share lessons from the research, network and explore areas for support and collaboration.
 We have conducted 8 gatherings and convened 40 people from 11 countries.